Will Smith Said He Fell in Love With This Co-Star After ‘Going Too Far for a Character’

 Stockard Channing didn’t mind being crushed on

-Smith described his process of perfecting his role, where he rarely took a break from his Paul persona.
+Smith described his process of perfecting his role, during which he rarely took a break from his Paul persona.

 “For Six Degrees, I wanted to perform well so badly that I was spending six and seven and eight days in character before shooting,” the Bad Boys star admitted.
 “You have to be careful with that.”